 What is a search engine evaluator job?

-About 90% of online activities begin with a search engine search.
+About 90% of online activities begin with a search engine query.

 By the time you finish reading this sentence, Google will have successfully handled over 1 million different search results.

 Search engines work with advanced algorithms and crawlers but can still experience bugs every now and then, even if regular folk like us don’t really notice.

 Search engines hire contractors as QA analysts because bots cannot detect such search errors on their own.

 Search engine evaluators are responsible for searching various terms (sometimes given by the company or sometimes based on your own search history) and judging the quality of results obtained.
 Other companies may also require you to check the format, relevance, and quality of online ads.

 Whatever the main task assigned, your job of checking relevancy and usefulness of searches aims to improve user experience.